Indoqa/logspace/write-your-own-agent.md

 #Write Your Own Agent

-If you cannot find an *Agent* that collects the information you need or want to track specific processes in your application you can extend logspace by writing your own *Agent*.
+If you cannot find an *Agent* that collects the information you need or want to track specific processes in your application you can extend Logspace by writing your own *Agent*.

->This tutorial relies on the **ConsoleAgentController** to simplify development and make additional configuration unnecessary.<br/>The *Agent* developed will still be fully compatible with logspace and can be used with all *AgentControllers*.
+>This tutorial relies on the **ConsoleAgentController** to simplify development and make additional configuration unnecessary.<br/>The *Agent* developed will still be fully compatible with Logspace and can be used with all *AgentControllers*.

 ##Prerequisites

-You should be familiar with the [architecture](/architecture) of logspace so you understand what your *Agent* is supposed to do and which component it is supposed to interact with.
+You should be familiar with the [architecture](/architecture) of Logspace so you understand what your *Agent* is supposed to do and which component it is supposed to interact with.

 In order to create your own *Agent* you need the **logspace-agent-api.jar** in your classpath.
 It contains the interfaces defining *Agents*, *AgentCapabilities*, *AgentOrders* and *Events*.